chabner/temporalSpecklesCode/README.md

 The compiled code contains two main functions for generating spatio-temporal speckle patterns:

-1. sstmc3D: Use this function to generate speckle patterns in 3D scenes.
+1. `sstmc3D`: Use this function to generate speckle patterns in 3D scenes.

-2. sstmc2D: Use this function to generate speckle patterns in 2D scenes.
+2. `sstmc2D`: Use this function to generate speckle patterns in 2D scenes.

 To use either function, call it with the required input configuration.
 The input configuration is detailed in the function documentation.

-In 3D scenes, we typically refer to x, y, and z coordinates, whereas in 2D scenes, we usually use x and y coordinates in a similar manner.
+In 3D scenes, we typically refer to `x`, `y`, and `z` coordinates, whereas in 2D scenes, we usually use `x` and `y` coordinates in a similar manner.

 <a name="config"></a>
 ## Code configuration